Western Digital (NASDAQ:WDC) Issues Q1 2023 Earnings Guidance

-Western Digital (NASDAQ:WDC – Get Rating) issued an update on its first quarter 2023 earnings guidance on Friday morning.
+Western Digital (NASDAQ:WDC – Get Rating) updated its first quarter 2023 earnings guidance on Friday.
 The company provided EPS guidance of $0.35-$0.65 for the period, compared to the consensus EPS estimate of $1.96.
 The company issued revenue guidance of $3.60 billion-$3.80 billion, compared to the consensus revenue estimate of $4.74 billion.
-Western Digital also updated its Q1 guidance to $0.35-0.65 EPS.

-Institutional investors and hedge funds have recently added to or reduced their stakes in the stock.
-Dimensional Fund Advisors LP boosted its stake in shares of Western Digital by 2.3% in the 1st quarter.
-Dimensional Fund Advisors LP now owns 3,501,843 shares of the data storage provider’s stock worth $173,893,000 after buying an additional 80,373 shares during the last quarter.
-Charles Schwab Investment Management Inc. boosted its stake in shares of Western Digital by 5.2% in the 1st quarter.
-Charles Schwab Investment Management Inc. now owns 2,538,747 shares of the data storage provider’s stock worth $126,049,000 after buying an additional 124,566 shares during the last quarter.
-Renaissance Technologies LLC boosted its stake in shares of Western Digital by 445.6% in the 1st quarter.
-Renaissance Technologies LLC now owns 1,451,033 shares of the data storage provider’s stock worth $72,044,000 after buying an additional 1,185,100 shares during the last quarter.
-Neuberger Berman Group LLC lifted its position in Western Digital by 6.5% during the first quarter.
-Neuberger Berman Group LLC now owns 940,465 shares of the data storage provider’s stock valued at $46,693,000 after purchasing an additional 57,350 shares in the last quarter.
-Finally, First Trust Advisors LP grew its holdings in Western Digital by 17.3% during the first quarter.
-First Trust Advisors LP now owns 749,696 shares of the data storage provider’s stock valued at $37,222,000 after purchasing an additional 110,643 shares during the period.
-Institutional investors own 81.11% of the company’s stock.
+Large investors have recently modified their holdings of the stock.
+Captrust Financial Advisors boosted its position in shares of Western Digital by 112.2% in the first quarter.
+Captrust Financial Advisors now owns 9,084 shares of the data storage provider’s stock worth $451,000 after buying an additional 4,804 shares during the period.
+Acadian Asset Management LLC boosted its position in shares of Western Digital by 1,535.0% in the first quarter.
+Acadian Asset Management LLC now owns 8,649 shares of the data storage provider’s stock worth $426,000 after buying an additional 8,120 shares during the period.
+Federated Hermes Inc. boosted its position in shares of Western Digital by 153.9% in the first quarter.
+Federated Hermes Inc. now owns 7,576 shares of the data storage provider’s stock worth $376,000 after buying an additional 4,592 shares during the period.
+SVB Wealth LLC boosted its position in shares of Western Digital by 11.6% in the first quarter.
+SVB Wealth LLC now owns 7,263 shares of the data storage provider’s stock worth $361,000 after buying an additional 755 shares during the period.
+Finally, Engineers Gate Manager LP acquired a new stake in shares of Western Digital in the first quarter worth $357,000.
+81.11% of the stock is owned by institutional investors.

 About Western Digital